fatkhrus/TeslaCloud/README.md

 //    };
 ```
 ### Requirements
-- You need to call `run()` in the main loop of the program `loop()`, it synchronizes communication with Tesla Clout according to its timer.
+- You need to call `run()` in the main loop of the program `loop()`, it synchronizes communication with Tesla Cloud according to its timer.

 <a id="examplearduino"></a>
 ## Example for Arduino